-Cisco provides several ways to obtain documentation, technical assistance, and other technical resources.
+Cisco documentation and additional literature are available on Cisco.com.
+Cisco also provides several ways to obtain technical assistance and other technical resources.
 These sections explain how to obtain technical information from Cisco Systems.

 Cisco.com

 You can access the most current Cisco documentation on the World Wide Web at this URL: